Improwised/kb.repairrabbit.github.io/content/product/How-to-edit-product.md

 +++
-title= "How to edit product?"
+title= "How to edit product details?" date= 2018-01-25T11:08:26+05:30 description= "" weight= 9 draft= false
-date= 2018-01-25T11:08:26+05:30
-description= ""
-weight= 9
-draft= false
 +++

-"Master management"
+Click "Master Management"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/go_to_master_management.png)

-"Search & select product"
+Search and select product
 ![How to edit products?](/images/inventory/how_can_i_edit_product/search_the_product.png)

-"Edit"
+Click "Edit"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/click_edit.png)

-Edit the information you need to change or update & "save"
+Edit the information you need to chang, and click "Save"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/edit_the_details_and_save.png)

-The new changes will be saved.